Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

   upload_to(storage_url, "demo", "main.py")
 {% endhighlight %}

 First, you need to decide where you are going to put the trace information you collect.
 This is known as an Exporter.
-There are several good ones (and we'll get onto that in a moment), but, for now, we are just using dump to the console.
+There are several good ones (and we'll get onto that in a moment), but, for now, we are just sending the trace information to the console.
 We can then configure the rest of the OpenTelemetry system.

-OpenTelemetry is in beta right now, so ensure you check out [the sample](https://github.com/open-telemetry/opentelemetry-python/blob/master/docs/examples/basic_tracer/tracer.py) as it seems to have the latest information on how to configure tracing.
+> The OpenTelemetry library is in preview right now, and the API is changing with new versions.
+Ensure you are using an API/SDK version that is compatible with your exporter and plugins.

 Once you have the OpenTelemetry library configured, just wrap each of the blocks you want to group together with a `with tracer.start_as_current_span(name)`.
 I've got one for the main application, and an inner one for the `upload_to` method.